Peptides

 Evidence Base

-Hepatitis CRCTsEnhanced sustained virological response when added to IFN + ribavirin therapyLevel I-II
+Hepatitis CRCTsEnhanced sustained virological response when added to IFN + ribavirin triple therapyLevel I-II

-Cancer adjuvantMultiple trials, various cancersImproved immune parameters and survival when combined with chemotherapy in melanoma, HCC, lung cancerLevel I-II
+Cancer adjuvantMultiple trials (HCC, melanoma, NSCLC)Improved immune parameters and survival when combined with chemotherapy; strongest data in HCCLevel I-II

 Safety & Side Effects